Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Can you give COVID-19 to your baby during pregnancy?

-After birth, a newborn can become infected after being in close contact with an infected person, including the baby’s mom or other caregivers.
+After birth, a newborn can become infected after being in close contact with an infected person, including parents or other caregivers.
 A small number of babies have tested positive for the virus shortly after they were born.
 However, it is not clear whether these babies became infected before, during or after birth.

 Read more from CDC about pregnancy and COVID-19.